- Students earn a B.S. degree with a double major when all of the course requirements for two separate majors have been met.

 - Students earn two separate Bachelor's degrees when all of the course requirements for two different majors and the general education requirements of the Colleges of those majors have been met and at least 30 credits more than the total number required for the major with the highest credit requirement have been completed.

 - This means that for a double degree including Genetics, at least 150 total credits must be completed.
 This compares to 120 total credits needed for the Genetics degree by itself.

-- To declare a double degree, students complete the "Multiple Curricula or Multiple Degrees" request form.
+- To declare a double degree, students meet with their adviser to complete the curriculum change form.

 - Double degrees in Genetics and Biology are not allowed.

 Minor in Genetics

 - A minor in Genetics may be earned by completing Gen 313, Gen 313L, Biol 314, Gen 409, Gen 410, and a minimum of 2 additional credits in Genetics at the 300-level or above.